openenergymonitor/emontx5/docs/firmware.md

   - The default maximum number of temperature sensors that can be connected is 3 but this can be increased up to 6 by changing the `#define MAX_TEMPS 3` value at the top of the firmware when compiling and uploading from source.

-- **Pulse sensing** is configured on the standard emonTx5 digital input port available on the RJ45 socket as well as the terminal block input (if the solder pad is configured).
+- **Pulse sensing** is available on the 3 pin analog input terminal as default for all 6 CT firmwares but is disabled by default on the 12 CT firmwares as the analog input is used for CT 12.
+If temperature sensing is not required it is possible to configure pulse sensing on the terminal blocks connections typically used for temperature sensing.

 - **Analog input:** Reading from the analog input can be enabled for all firmware variants via a `#define` compile option when compiling from source.